PublishedMethods / research projectUnsupervised machine learning

 Using unsupervised machine learning to reveal hidden patterns in human beliefs and attitudes.

-A tutorial and applied methods paper showing how K-means, DBSCAN, PCA, and market basket analysis can help social cognition researchers discover structure in large-scale data.
+A tutorial and applied methods paper where I show how K-means, DBSCAN, PCA, and market basket analysis can reveal structure in large-scale attitude data.

 Case study